Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Proposed Method

-For the proper \textit{semantic knowledge transfer}, we require the accurate instance cue extraction method using only image-level labels.
+For the proper \textit{semantic knowledge transfer}, we require the accurate instance cue extraction method only using image-level labels.
 The previous work, PRM~\cite{(prm)zhou2018weakly}, extracts the instance cue from CAMs~\cite{(cam)zhou2016learning}.
-However, CAMs have a limitation in obtaining the accurate instance cue because several instance cues might be extracted in a single instance due to noisy activation regions as illustrated in Figure \ref{fig:cam_comparison}; it disturbs the generation of pseudo instance labels by not satisfying the \textit{second condition}.
-To address this limitation, we propose a \textbf{peak attention module (PAM)} to extract accurate instance cue per instance, motivated by DRS~\cite{(drs)kim2021drs}.
-DRS suppresses discriminative object regions, spreading attention to adjacent non-discriminative regions in a self-supervised manner.
-Contrary to the DRS, our PAM aims to strengthen the attention on peak (discriminative) regions, while weakening the attention on noisy activation regions.
-PAM consists of three parts, as illustrated in Figure \ref{fig:DRE}: \textit{selector}, \textit{controller}, and peak \textit{stimulator}.
-We denote the intermediate feature map as $X \in \mathbb{R}^{H \times W \times C}$, where $H$, $W$, and $C$ are the height, width, and the number of channels of $X$, respectively.
-The \textit{selector} selects criteria points of peak regions using the global max pooling of $X$, and the criteria points are denoted as $S_{p} \in \mathbb{R}^{1 \times 1 \times K}$.
-The \textit{controller} adaptively determines how much strengthen the attention on peak regions and the output of the \textit{controller}, $G_{p} \in [0, 1]^{1 \times 1 \times K}$, is:
+However, CAMs have a limitation in obtaining the accurate instance cue because several instance cues might be extracted in a single instance due to noisy activation regions as illustrated in Figure \ref{fig:cam_comparison}.
+It disturbs the generation of pseudo instance labels since it violates the \textbf{second condition}.